Pavlovsk Palace: Catherine and Grand Duke Paul

 Paul and Maria Feodorovna returned in November 1782, and they continued to fill Pavlovsk with art objects.
 A shipment of antique marbles, statues, busts, urns, and pottery discovered and purchased at Pompei, arrived in 1783.
 Sixteen sets of furniture, over two hundred pieces, were ordered from Paris between 1783 and 1785 for the State Rooms.
 In 1784, twelve Hubert Robert landscapes were commissioned for Pavlovsk.
 The couple purchased ninety-six clocks from Europe.
 The Imperial Glass factory, made special chandeliers for each room.
 In the midst of the construction, tensions grew between them and Cameron.
 Cameron was used to the unlimited budget for materials given him by Catherine the Great, while Catherine gave very little money to Paul; and Cameron was annoyed by the furniture, tapestries and fireplaces brought back from Europe by Maria Feodorovna without consulting him.
 Maria Feodorovna in turn was annoyed by the bright polychrome decoration and Pompeian arabesques used by Cameron, and wanted more delicate colors, and Paul did not like anything that resembled the style of his mother's house, the Catherine Palace at Tsarskoye Selo.

 The tensions led to a parting in 1786.
 Cameron left to build a new palace for Catherine in the Crimea.
 He had finished entry vestibule and the five rooms of the private apartments.
 The work of decorating the interior was taken over by an Italian architect, Vincenzo Brenna, from Florence, who had come to Russia in 1783.
 Brenna designed interiors which reflected Paul's taste for Roman classicism.
 He created the white and gold Halls of War and Peace, on either side of the Greek Hall by Cameron, which had a colonnade of green false marble columns, resembling a Greek temple.
-He made the Italian hall into a replica of a Roman temple, and he built the State Bedroom for Maria Feodorovna as an imitation of the state bedroom of the King of France, with a huge gilded bed, and cream silk wallpaper painted in tempura with colorful flowers, fruit, musical instruments and gardening tools.
+He made the Italian hall into a replica of a Roman temple, and he built the State Bedroom for Maria Feodorovna as an imitation of the state bedroom of the King of France, with a huge gilded bed, and cream silk wallpaper painted in tempera with colorful flowers, fruit, musical instruments and gardening tools.